spkcspider/spkcspider/README.md

 * >=0.21: huge change in python API, http API should be backward compatible

 # TODO
+* fix RDF export and view of spider_tags
 * examples
 * documentation
 * test admin